Ticketing Software Comparison: Pricing, Fees & Features

 Pricing Insight

-For a festival selling 5,000 tickets at $50 each, Dionysus would charge approximately $16,000 in total fees, compared to $26,200 for Eventbrite or $32,500+ for Ticketmaster.
+For a festival selling 5,000 tickets at $50 each (assuming 1 ticket per order): Dionysus would charge approximately $17,500 in total fees, compared to about $25,450 for Eventbrite, $21,250 for lu.ma, $32,500 for DICE, or $62,500+ for Ticketmaster (at 25% of face value).
 The difference becomes even more significant at higher volumes.

 Feature Comparison